Dirty Jacket: Career

 According to some cowboys, Dirty Jacket is the greatest bucking bronc.
 At the 2014 NFR, the horse was the main reason that two cowboys won their go-rounds at the Thomas & Mack Center.
 First, Richmond Campion won the fifth round, and Caleb Bennett won the tenth round.
 "There's not another horse like him", said Champion.
 "Dirty Jacket might’ve even looked better than he did that day in Cheyenne".
 The fifth and tenth rounds rounds claimed the best horses in rodeo.
 And yet, Dirty Jacket shined amongst them.
 "There wasn't a bad horse in the pen, but to have Dirty Jacket again at the NFR and to win the round was awesome", Champion said.
 "There's not another night that you get to walk down the alley with that caliber of horse standing all next to each other."

 Champion's 91-point ride in Cheyenne was one of two highmarked rides.
 Steven Dent was the other 91-point ride.
 He rode Dirty Jacket at the Cowboy Capital of the World Rodeo in Stephenville, Texas in September.
 "Any time you can draw one that everybody wants, you're happy with it whether you're in that situation or it's a regular-season rodeo," said Dent, a 7-time NFR qualifier from Mullen, Nebraska.
 "You don't have the opportunity to get on a horse that you can be that many points on and that's fun to get on very often in your life, much less the last week of the year when you're trying to make the NFR.
 That is a really great horse.
 There are not very many of them like him that do it every time, that are that electric, jump that high in the air and that you can be that many points on."
 According to these cowboys, the horse is a topnotch, consistent, and athletic competitor.

-Pete Carr Pro Rodeo announced that 2025 would be Dirty Jacket's final year as a bucking horse.
+Pete Carr Pro Rodeo announced that 2025 was Dirty Jacket's final year as a bucking horse.